 Dominic’s principal focus is on Media Litigation.
-He has acted in many high profile defamation and privacy cases, securing prominent apologies, damages and remedial action from publishers including The Guardian, The Daily Telegraph, New Statesman, Sunday Express and the French daily newspaper Libération as well as online publishers.
+He has acted in many high-profile defamation cases, securing prominent apologies and damages from publishers from the UK press, including The Guardian, The Daily Telegraph, The Times, and Daily Mail, as well as online and international publishers.

 Dominic also has extensive experience in advising on pre-publication matters.
-On behalf of corporate clients in retail, healthcare and professional services, he has secured the amendment or complete withdrawal of defamatory allegations before their intended broadcast or publication in the national press, often working closely with clients’ public relations advisers to respond effectively to journalists’ enquiries.
+On behalf of individuals and corporate clients in retail, healthcare and professional services, he has secured the amendment or complete withdrawal of defamatory allegations before their intended broadcast or publication in the national press, often working closely with clients’ public relations advisers to respond swiftly and effectively to journalists’ enquiries.

-- Law Society Gazette – Analysis of the Sun newspaper’s widely crisicised coverage of England sportsman Ben Stokes’ family tragedy, Dominic spoke with Law Society Gazette editor Paul Rogerson about privacy, public figures and press regulation.
+- Law Society Gazette – Analysis of the Sun newspaper’s widely criticised coverage of England sportsman Ben Stokes’ family tragedy, Dominic spoke with Law Society Gazette editor Paul Rogerson about privacy, public figures and press regulation

 Dominic was the lead senior associate on the ground-breaking cases NT1 v Google LLC and NT2 v Google LLC which established the ‘Right to be Forgotten’ in English law.

-- NT1 v Google LLC and NT2 v Google LLC (Data Protection): In the latter of these cases, the court ordered Google to delist results about an individual’s past conviction from searches against his name, upholding his claim for breach of data protection rights and misuse of private information.
+- NT1 v Google LLC and NT2 v Google LLC (Data Protection): In the latter of these cases (NT2), the court ordered Google to delist results about an individual’s past conviction from searches against his name, upholding his claim for breach of data protection rights and misuse of private information.
 The case addressed what the judge called ‘novel questions which have never yet been considered in this court.’
 The Times newspaper subsequently published an article written by Dominic on the right to delisting in England and Wales.
 The press release is available here.